SemanticBeeng/origami/docs/foreach.md

 #### Breaking out

-Another issue with using an `Iterator` (or a `scalaz.Traversable` for that matter) is that there is no easy way to stop the iteration / traversal when necessary (people thinking "I could use an `Exception`", please don't!).
+Another issue with using a `Iterator.foreach` (or `traverse` from `scalaz.Traversable` for that matter) is that there is no easy way to stop the iteration / traversal when necessary (people thinking "I could use an `Exception`", please don't!).

 The ***origami*** solution for this feels a bit ad-hoc but at least provides something better than exceptions.
 It is explained on [this page](breakable.md)